family-walking-around-in-New-York-City

 Little Island is a gorgeous new public park, located in Hudson River Park on a manmade island, where visitors can experience nature and art in a unique urban oasis.
 The park features a lush, seasonal, landscape with rolling hills, winding pathways, and great views.

 You can even see the Statue of Liberty on a clear day.
 Spend some time playing and relaxing here before dipping back into the city.
+Check out more things to do in Chelsea.

 The National September 11 Memorial and Museum